wombleton/gitlaw-nz/acts/F/Flags, Emblems, and Names Protection Act 1981.md

     (3) Nothing in this Part or in any other Act shall limit or affect the customary use of the New Zealand Red Ensign (with or without the placement thereon of any letter, emblem, or representation) on places or occasions of Maori significance.

-    Section 9(2): substituted, on 22 October 2003, by [section 5][65] of the Flags, Emblems, and Names Protection Amendment Act 2003 (2003 No 73).
+    Section 9(2): replaced, on 22 October 2003, by [section 5][65] of the Flags, Emblems, and Names Protection Amendment Act 2003 (2003 No 73).

 ##### 10 Rules relating to flying of New Zealand Flag